surfstudio/SurfGen/Sources/Common/Docs/FileProvider.md

 # FileProvider

-Interface for object which can deal with files in file system
+Interface for object which is can deal with files in file system

 ``` swift
 public protocol FileProvider